 It wasn’t easy being different

-That was the original title of the inspirational exercise but on reflection it was easy.
-I was always perceived as ‘different’ in an era when different was not considered to be fashionable.
+That was the original title of the inspirational exercise in the Hove Writers Group but on reflection it was easy.
+I was always perceived as ‘different’ in an era when ‘different’ was not considered to be fashionable.

 It wasn’t a question of choice.
 I am what I am.
 Who I am.
 I am like Marmite.
 Like me or not.
 No half measures.
 I have always been an individual and an ‘Outsider’.
 What you see is what you get.
 Take me or leave me.
 I don’t care.

 My University of Life and individuality came about through Happenstance living in Paris beginning in 1977, an era which influenced my life forever.
-No one in the antique trade had a degree nor cared about your pedigree or past life.
+No one in the antique trade, which I embraced, had a degree, nor cared about your pedigree or past life.
 The ‘Now’ was all that counted.
 I quickly learnt ‘to be here now’ and my eventful life unfolded!